truist/gallery/README.md

     1. The various perl modules this project depends on (see below)
         1. Findable by your web server user

+1. Copy `gallery.conf.default` to `gallery.conf` and set the
-1. Configure the variables at the top of `lib/Gallery.pm` to match the filesystem choices made in the prior step.
+   variables to match the filesystem choices made above.

 1. Run the built-in web server, `script/gallery`: